Aliza Shvarts: Publications

 Shvarts's writing has appeared in TDR: The Drama Review, The Feminist and Queer Information Studies Reader, and The Brooklyn Rail.
 She is on the advisory board of Women & Performance: a journal of feminist theory, where she has published a number of essays, including “Figuration and Failure, Performance and Pedagogy: Reflections Three Years Later,” which considers what it meant to be known for a piece that had, at the time, never been exhibited publicly.

 She has given talks and lectures at Artists Space, the Whitney Museum, Harvard University, and Abrons Arts Center, among other institutions.
-In addition to her artistic and scholarly work, Shvarts has written liner notes for the drone metal band SunnO)))'s album Kannon and appeared as a guest commentator on MTV.
+In addition to her artistic and scholarly work, Shvarts has written liner notes for the drone metal band Sunn O)))'s album Kannon and appeared as a guest commentator on MTV.